Free Halloween Parades for New York City Kids 2013

 Put on your costumes and head to this popular neighborhood play spot for a short procession around the premises.
 Afterward, there will be a bake sale to benefit the playground, face painting and a professional photographer who will snap pics of the kids in their Halloween best.
 Rain date is Sunday, October 27

 Coney Island Children's Halloween Parade – Coney Island

 Line up at MCU Park, 1904 Surf Avenue at West 19th Street

 Costumed marchers will take over the boardwalk between MCU Park and Luna Park at 1:30pm.
-Beforehand, there will be a ton of family-friendly entertainment including music, magicians and face painting, and a Coney Island-themed costume contest.
-After the procession, kids can trick-or-treat in Luna Park for free.
-(Rides cost extra.)
+Beforehand, there will be a ton of family-friendly entertainment including music, magicians, face painters, sideshow performers and a costume contest.
+After the procession, kids can hit the rides (for a fee) at Luna Park or pick up treats compliments of IT'SUGAR.
 Weather permitting.